evalyan/share2020/README.md

 ## Part 2 - Subscribe to the banking API through the API Developer Portal

+1. Locate your assigned API Developer Portal account and password.

-1. Start a web browser.
+2. Start a web browser.

-2. Go to the API Developer Portal, https://developer-contest-spbodieusibmcom-prod.developer.us.apiconnect.ibmcloud.com/
+3. Go to the API Developer Portal, https://developer-contest-spbodieusibmcom-prod.developer.us.apiconnect.ibmcloud.com/

-2. Login to your account.
+4. Login to your assigned account.

 3. Create a new application.

    * Click **Apps** from the menu.

    * Click **Create new App**.

    * Fill in all the required fields.
-	* For Title: use zcloudxx (e.g zcloud01).
+For Title: use **myappxx**.
+Replace xx with your assigned ID number.

    * Click **Submit**.

 3. Make a note of the following.
-You can copy the information to notepad, for example.
+For Windows, you can copy this information to notepad or sticky notes, for example.
 You will need this information later to access the API.

-	* *client ID*
+	* **client ID**
-	* *client Secret*
+	* **client Secret**

 	<kbd>![alt text](images/keyApplication.png "API Keys")</kbd>